If It's Tuesday, This Must Be Belgium: Production

 The title, also used by a 1965 documentary on CBS television that filmed one such tour, was taken from a New Yorker cartoon by Leonard Dove.
-Published in the June 22, 1957, issue of the magazine, the cartoon depicts a young woman near a tour bus and a campanile, frustratedly exclaiming "But if it's Tuesday, it has to be Siena", humorously illustrating the whirlwind nature of European tour schedules.
+Published in the June 22, 1957, issue of the magazine, the cartoon depicts a young woman near a tour bus and a campanile, frustratedly exclaiming, "But if it's Tuesday, it has to be Siena", humorously illustrating the whirlwind nature of European tour schedules.
 (Note: The idea had appeared earlier, in The Café de la Paix, a 1925 revue sketch by Noël Coward in On with the Dance, which includes an exchange between American tourists: Mrs Hammaker—"Are we in Paris or Brussels, Harry"?
 Harry—"What day of the week is it"?
 Irma—"Thursday".
 Harry—"We are in Paris".)
 This concept formed the premise of the film's plot.
-Donovan sings "Lord of the Reedy River", which he had also written.
+Donovan sings his composition "Lord of the Reedy River."
 He also wrote the film's title song, performed by J.P.
 Rags, a pseudonym for Douglas Cox.

 Locations

-Locations where the film was shot include first: London, Great Britain; second: the Netherlands; third: Brussels and Bastogne, Belgium; fourth: Rhineland-Palatinate with the boat on the Rhine from Koblenz to Wiesbaden, Germany; fifth: Switzerland; and last: Venice and Rome, Italy.
-The film poster shows the cast on the normally pedestrianized Grote Markt square of Antwerp, Belgium, posing for a typical souvenir photo in front of the city hall, with their tour bus obstructing the view of the Brabo fountain which is normally a favorite photo-op with other tourists.
+The film was shot on location in London; the Netherlands; Brussels and Bastogne; Rhineland-Palatinate, with the boat on the Rhine from Koblenz to Wiesbaden; Switzerland; and Venice and Rome.
+The film poster shows the cast on the Grote Markt square of Antwerp, Belgium, posing for a typical souvenir photo in front of the city hall, with their tour bus obstructing the view of the Brabo fountain, another favored site for tourist photos, despite a real-life ban on private vehicles' parking there.